yebology/ecochain-summary/README.md

 # EcoChain : Convert Trash into $RCYCL and Unlock Unique NFTs! 🚀
 ## ✨ Overview
-Welcome to EcoChain, a Web3 platform created to address Indonesia's waste management issues! 🌏✨ EcoChain harnesses blockchain technology to convert waste into valuable tokens, allowing you to trade bottles, cans, and paper for $RCYCL tokens. ♻️ Use tokens to buy NFTs. 🔒 EcoChain is a secure, transparent platform on Sepolia ETH, driving sustainability and innovation. 🌐💡
+Welcome to EcoChain, a Web3 platform created to address Indonesia's waste management issues! 🌏✨ EcoChain harnesses blockchain technology to convert waste into valuable tokens, allowing you to trade bottles, cans, and paper for $RCYCL tokens. ♻️ Use tokens to buy NFTs. 🔒 EcoChain is a secure, transparent platform on Ethereum network, driving sustainability and innovation. 🌐💡

 ## 💡 Features
 - ♻️ Swap Trash for $RCYCL